 The supports that we provide may be needed more than ever in these uncertain and challenging times.
-Our support team is working hard and we intend to maintain our support for people living with sight loss, and their families, over the coming weeks.
+Our support team is working hard and we intend to maintain our support for people living with sight loss, and their families.

 As the situation regarding Covid-19 changes regularly, information is vital and we are working to ensure people living with sight loss are kept informed and have access to help.